rsyslog/rsyslog/source/configuration/modules/imudp.rst

 $InputUDPServerBindRuleset <ruleset>   Ruleset              5.3.2+
 ====================================== ==================== =======================

 Note: module parameters are given in *italics*.
-All others are input paramters.
+All others are input parameters.

 Multiple receivers may be configured by specifying $UDPServerRun multiple times.